 Development of a Disposal System Specification (2018)

-MCM was contracted to support LLW Repository Ltd in their challenge to develop a Requirements Management System (RMS).
-Through face to face discussions and comprehensive scouring of relevant documentation, MCM was able to draw out high-level, external requirements imposed on LLW Repository Ltd by important stakeholders such as The Environment Agency, Cumbria County Council, The Department for Business, Energy and Business Strategy (BEIS) and the Office for Nuclear Regulation (ONR).
+MCM’s systems engineering expertise was used to support Low Level Waste (LLW) Repository Ltd in their challenge to develop a Disposal System Specification for the UK’s LLW Repository (LLWR).
+Through face to face discussions and comprehensive investigation of relevant documentation, MCM was able to draw out high-level, external requirements imposed on LLW Repository Ltd by important stakeholders and develop lower level system requirements, sub-system requirements and component specifications.

 Development of a conceptual design for a type B transport container (2018)

-MCM was sub-contracted to ARUP to support the development of a User Requirements Document, Systems Requirements Document and the conceptual design of a Type B transport container suitable for transporting the GNS and SSB boxes in which ILW is currently stored by Magnox Ltd and Sellafield Ltd respectively.
+MCM supported ARUP in their development of a User Requirements Document (URD), Systems Requirements Document (SRD) and conceptual design of a Type B transport container suitable for transporting the GNS and SSB boxes in which ILW is currently stored by Magnox Ltd and Sellafield Ltd respectively.

-In developing the requirements leading into a concept design, MCM has been able to efficiently aid RWM, Sellafield Ltd and Magnox Ltd in ensuring their final product will meet their user requirements, with a logical and documented traceability from product design up to the initially declared requirements.
+In developing the requirements leading to a concept design, MCM has been able to efficiently aid Sellafield Ltd and Magnox Ltd in ensuring their final product will meet their user requirements, with a logical and documented traceability from product design up to the initially declared requirements.

 Development of a larger waste container design (2016)